HuntFeng/Income-Expense-Tracker/README.md

 ---

 ## For developer
-Create a new virtual environment, then install the requirements
+Create a new virtual environment, install the requirements, then run the app.

 `pip install -r requirements.txt`

-cd to the `/income_expense_tracker` folder then run the app

 `cd income_expense_tracker`